Nicolas Bazan: Early life and education

 Nicolas G. Bazan was born in Los Sarmientos, Tucuman, Argentina on May 22, 1942.
 He received his MD from the University of Tucuman School of Medicine, Argentina (1965) and was a postdoctoral fellow at Columbia University's College of Physicians and Surgeons and Harvard Medical School (1965–1968).
-The research that he performed at Harvard was the basis for his Doctor in Medical Sciences thesis (University of Tucuman, 1971).
-He became the founding director of the LSUHSC Neuroscience Center of Excellence in 1989.
+The research that he performed at Harvard was the basis for his Doctorate in Medical Sciences thesis (University of Tucuman, 1971).
+He became the founding director of the Louisiana State University Heath Sciences Center (LSUHSC) Neuroscience Center of Excellence in 1989.